-Mr. Konz focuses his practice on federal civil rights litigation and is proud to represent those that serve the public good.
-He has effectively defended numerous public employees including police officers, sheriff's deputies, correctional officers, administrative staff, superior court judges, judicial commissioners, and judicial clerks.
-His primary expertise involves claims brought under the United States Constitution and his cases largely involve allegations of excessive force, unlawful detention, unlawful search, unlawful conditions of confinement, and the ADA.
-Although, he also has experience defending religious organizations, state-regulated care facilities, and private businesses in cases involving discrimination, elder abuse, and dangerous conditions.
+Mr. Konz dedicates his legal practice to federal civil rights litigation and takes pride in representing individuals who serve the public good.
+He has built a strong track record of successfully defending various public employees, including police officers, sheriff’s deputies, correctional officers, administrative staff, superior court judges, judicial commissioners, and judicial clerks.
+His primary area of expertise lies in handling cases related to claims under the United States Constitution.
+The majority of his cases revolve around allegations concerning excessive force, unlawful detention, unlawful search, unlawful conditions of confinement, and matters related to the Americans with Disabilities Act (ADA).
+He also has experience defending religious organizations, state-regulated care facilities, and private businesses in cases involving discrimination, elder abuse, and dangerous conditions.

-Mr. Konz regularly presents to law enforcement agencies on various topics, including use-of-force, interactions with the mentally-ill, warrantless home entries, report writing, and record-keeping.
+Mr. Konz frequently delivers presentations to law enforcement agencies on a range of topics, including but not limited to use-of-force, interactions with individuals suffering from mental illness, warrantless home entries, report writing, and meticulous record-keeping.

-Before joining Angelo, Kilday, & Kilduff, Mr. Konz worked as a math teacher at a public high school in Stockton for eight years.
-During the final three years, he attended McGeorge School of Law as an evening student while teaching during the day, graduated as a member of the Traynor Honor Society, and received the Witkin Award in Criminal Procedure.
+Before joining Angelo, Kilday, & Kilduff, Mr. Konz dedicated eight years to educating as a math teacher at a public high school in Stockton.
+During the final three years of his teaching career, he embarked on a journey through McGeorge School of Law as an evening student, diligently balancing his daytime teaching responsibilities.
+His commitment paid off as he graduated as a member of the prestigious Traynor Honor Society and earned the Witkin Award in Criminal Procedure.
 He interned with the San Joaquin County Public Defender during the summers and regularly volunteered at the California Rural Legal Assistance Foundation.

 - Public Entity Defense